-THE RELIGIOUS HOUSE, Dept. MAC
+THE RELIGIOUS HOUSE, Dept. MAC 333 S. Market St. CHICAGO, ILL.

 FREE ENLARGEMENT

 Just to get acquainted with

-now customers, we will beautifully enlarge
+new customers, we will beautifully enlarge

 one snapshot print or negative, photo or picture to 8x10 inches-FREE-if you enclose

 this ad with 10c for handling and return

 mailing.
 Information on hand tinting in

 natural colors sent immediately.
 Your original returned with your free enlargement.

 Send it today.

-Geppert Studios, Dept. 1146, Des Moines, Iowa
+Geppert Studios, Dept.1146,Des Moines, Iowa